 I'm too short with the callers.

-Uh well, we can all talk for hours.
+Well, we could all talk for hours.

 I agree with that part.

-That's what we do here in the south.
+That's what we do here in the South.

 Yeah.